Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-the-thunderbolts/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-7f7980b617ed060a017424585567c406b6ee15c891e84e1186181d67ecf80aa0.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=10805476)
 # ACTL4001 Assignment - 2023 SOA Research Challenge

-Storlysia Relocation Social Insurance Program Report 2023
+Storlysia Relocation Social Insurance Program Report 2023 <br />

-The Thunderbolts
+The Thunderbolts,
-UNSW
+UNSW <br />
-Alex Chen
+Alex Chen,
-Ji Min Eun
+Ji Min Eun,
-Brian Lei
+Brian Lei,
 Samuel Soo

 ## Objectives
 Storlysia has found itself impacted by severe weather catastrophes resulting in emergency relocation of its citizens.
 In order to reduce the negative impact on Storlysia’s economy and provide social/financial aid to its citizens, we propose the following relocation program.
 The main objectives of the Storlysia Social Relocation Insurance Program are as follows:
 1. Create a program, the Proactive Relocation Program, to incentivise individuals/households to relocate to a region that is less exposed to climate catastrophe risks.
 This voluntary program will cover:
   -	Relocation Rebate
 2. Create a program, the Involuntary Relocation Program, to support individuals/households that are impacted by a climate catastrophe.
 This involuntary program will cover:
   -	Short-term Accommodation
   -	Medical Aid & Psychological Counselling
   -	Permanent Relocation
-3.Reduce the long term impact of climate catastrophes on Storlysia’s economy and the financial and social wellbeing of Storlysia’s citizens.
+3. Reduce the long term impact of climate catastrophes on Storlysia’s economy and the financial and social wellbeing of Storlysia’s citizens.
 ### Monitored Reporting
 The key metrics to be used in judging the progress of objectives is shown below.
 | Metric | Rationale | Timeframe |